 We found 4 internists who accept Blue Cross/Blue Shield near Warwick, NY.

-Dr. Sandy Doti is a physician who specializes in general internal medicine.
-His patients gave him an average rating of 5.0 out of 5 stars.
-He takes Child Health Plus, POMCO, ConnectiCare, and more.
-Dr. Doti obtained his medical school training at SUNY Downstate Medical Center College of Medicine and performed his residency at The Mount Sinai Medical Center, New York.
-He is conversant in Spanish.
-His professional affiliations include Orange Regional Medical Center, Catskill Regional Medical Center, and Crystal Run Healthcare.
+Dr. Sandy Doti's specialty is general internal medicine.
+Patient ratings for Dr. Doti average 5.0 stars out of 5.
+Dr. Doti is an in-network provider for Child Health Plus, POMCO, and ConnectiCare, in addition to other insurance carriers.
+He attended medical school at SUNY Downstate Medical Center College of Medicine.
+Dr. Doti's residency was performed at The Mount Sinai Medical Center, New York.
+In addition to English, he speaks Spanish.
+His hospital/clinic affiliations include Orange Regional Medical Center, Catskill Regional Medical Center, and Crystal Run Healthcare.

 Conditions / Treatments